Corporate Governance Seal

 11.b Does the Board of Directors monitor / oversee the implementation of the corporate strategy?

-The Board monitors the implementation of the Strategy Map and Performance Scorecard during Board meetings, a month after the date of submission to the GCG.
+The Board monitors the implementation of the Strategy Map and Performance Scorecard during Board meetings on a quarterly basis.

 Revalidation of the 2020 Performance Scorecard